 The employer identification number for Gaylord Community School District is 38-6003246.

 Cost Of The Plan

-Gaylord Community School District shares in the cost of providing benefits to you and your eligible dependents.
-Information regarding the specific cost for coverage can be obtained from Human Resources.
+Gaylord Community School District shares in the cost of providing benefits for you and your eligible dependents.
+Information regarding the specific cost for coverage can be obtained from your Human Resources Department.

 Plan Effective Date